 Who We Are

-The canine seen on this page is the reason I currently work with animals.
+The canine to the right is the reason I work with animals today.

-I met Rhody during a routine intake at a shelter in Pennsylvania.
+I met Rhody during a routine intake at a shelter in Pennsylvania while volunteering for a Ridgeback rescue group.
 Rhody needed a lot of help; mostly, he was shut down.
-I felt for him.
-Rhody was labeled ‘aggressive’ and required special handling.
+Rhody was labeled aggressive and required special handling.
 I worked as a volunteer with Rhody weekly, utilizing craniosacral therapy, binaural beats, and guided walks on the shelter grounds.
 I also worked in tandem with a trainer who taught me the best ways to physically handle Rhody - correct harness and the like.
 Eventually, I decided to foster Rhody to get him out of the shelter.
 After one week of fostering, I chose to adopt him.

-I saw an absolute love coming out in him.
+I saw an absolute love bug coming out in him.
 He was beginning to drop all the ‘tough guy’ attitude and soften.
 I could not believe what I was seeing and experiencing with him.
-It completely changed the way I was thinking about ‘aggressive dogs’ and patterns we developed over time, be it human or canine, that then translate to poor behavior.
+It completely changed the way I was thinking about aggression and patterns we developed over time, be it human or canine, that then translate to poor behavior.

 Rhody’s story is so common.
 Being too quick to pass judgment on any dog is doing them a disservice.
 We were pandemic companions.
 While my private practice for humans was suffering from the shutdowns, I chose to learn canine anatomy and looked into how I could help more dogs like Rhody while professionally shifting gears.